IJN

 Sinking History

-The damaged ship righted itself and the Seawolf made a second attack shoring another hit at 11:31am in the aft “when the smoke cleared away the after gun platform and the entire topside was clear of people.
+At 11:31am USS Seawolf (SS-197) made a second attack shoring another hit in the aft of the ship at 11:31am “when the smoke cleared away the after gun platform and the entire topside was vacant of people.
 The forward gun (was) manned but not firing.” and was down 10' in the stern, but not sinking.
 At the nearby dock area, observers were watching the attack.

-Seawolf made a third attack before noon, and observed the flags were lowered and five life boats transporting crew from the ship to the dock.
-After this attack, the Seawolf was attacked by three Japanese aircraft and two ships, and was forced to dive to 200' and maneuver for over two hours.
+Finally, USS Seawolf (SS-197) made a third attack before noon, and observed the flags were lowered and five life boats transporting crew from the ship to the dock.
+After this attack, the Seawolf was attacked by three Japanese aircraft and two ships, and was forced to dive to 200' and maneuver for over two hours to escape.

 Shipwreck

-Sunk off Davao, the wreck is divable, but covered in heavy silt, and low visibility inside the wreck.
-Inside the cargo holds are trucks, motorcycles and ordinance, the wreck can be penetrated from the forward and aft holds, the topside decks, the galley area and the broken-off smoke stack.
+The shipwreck is covered in heavy silt with low visibility inside the interior.
+The midship is at a depth of 68m / 223' with the stern at 73m / 239'.
+Inside the cargo holds are trucks, motorcycles and ordinance, the shipwreck can be penetrated from the forward and aft holds, the topside decks, the galley area and the broken-off smoke stack.
+The stern propeller is missing or removed.

 References